jl-csar/random_parameter_update/README.md

 2. The random updates in the MNIST digit classification were done for each parameter.
 However, one could choose which parameters should be updated.
 In the case of number 1 above, I randomly chose some parameters (about 40%) of all the trainable parameters.
 The choice of parameters for every random update / iteration is always different and randomly chosen.

 3. The model is plateauing around 62% accuracy and is most probably stuck in a local optima.
-To solve this, I devised another method which is to let the model explore the search space
+To solve this, I devised another method which is to let the model explore the search space which I call "branching out".
+When the model is not finding a better set of parameters than the baseline parameter (the trunk) for a certain number of iterations, the parameters of that iteration becomes the baseline parameters, and another round of iteration happens as usual, and so on, until it creates a branch.
+If it doesn't find a better set of parameters for that branch, we go back to the original set of parameters (the trunk), and start another branch.
+This loops until we find an optimal solution.
+Imagine this is as a tree (or the roots of a tree) with many branches (or roots) that search for solutions within its vicinity.

+4. One could also make the range of random update dynamic.
+In the later epochs of training, I found that minimizing the range leads to faster search of better parameters.
+However, as mentioned earlier, the increase in accuracy is very small.